Watch Malcolm Young Trade Solos with Angus in this Storming Live AC/DC Clip from 1975

 Eagle eyed viewers may notice Malcolm Young’s Gretsch Jet Fire Bird (opens in new tab) is still sporting its original red finish.
 This famously modified electric guitar was later stripped and had all pickups but the rear/bridge Filter’Tron removed.

-Browse the AC/DC catalog here (opens in new tab).
+Browse the AC/DC catalog here.

-Rod Brakes is a music writer with an expertise in all things guitar-related.
-Having spent many years at the coalface as a guitar dealer and tech, Rod's more recent work as a journalist covering artists, industry pros and gear includes writing hundreds of articles and features for the likes of Guitarist, Total Guitar, Guitar World, Guitar Player and MusicRadar, as well as contributions for specialist books, blogs and social media.
+Rod Brakes is a music journalist with an expertise in guitars.
+Having spent many years at the coalface as a guitar dealer and tech, Rod's more recent work as a writer covering artists, industry pros and gear includes contributions for leading publications and websites such as Guitarist, Total Guitar, Guitar World, Guitar Player and MusicRadar in addition to specialist music books, blogs and social media.
 He is also a lifelong musician.